rdlabo/ionic-wpcom/README.md

 Let's change this to WordPress you have.

 The change is very easy.
-Open `src/wp-config.ts` and change the following part to the URL of WordPress you have.
+Open `src/environments/environments.dev.ts`,`src/environments/environments.prod.ts` and change the following part to the URL of WordPress you have.

 ```
-14  /* WordPress.comのURL、もしくはJetPack連携しているURL */
+9   // WordPress.comのURL、もしくはJetPack連携しているURL
-15  export const wordpressURL = 'rdlabo.jp';
+10  wordpressURL: 'rdlabo630094126.wordpress.com',
 ```

 After change/save, hitting a command will display your WordPress data.